Implementing Monte Carlo Tests with P-value Buckets: General algorithm

-\subsection{Extended Star Rating System}
+To turn the classical buckets ${\cal J}^0$ into a set of overlapping p-value buckets, we can add intervals that contain the classical thresholds in their interior.
+As a specific choice, we recommend

+We will use ${\cal J}^{\ast}$ throughout the article and refer to them as the \textit{extended buckets}.
+We recommend ${\cal J}^{\ast}$ for three reasons: First, this choice results in roughly an equal maximal effort when $p$ is close to all three classical thresholds (see Example~\ref{example_Jstar}).
+Second, the maximal effort and the expected effort under the null are reasonable in practical applications.
+Third, the interval limits in $\cal J^{\ast}$ have only few decimal places and can thus be easily written down.
+Section~\ref{section_discussion} discusses additional (heuristic) ways of choosing buckets.

+\subsection{Extended star rating system}

 It is commonplace to report the significance of a hypothesis using a star rating system: strong significance is encoded as *** ($p<0.1\%$), significance at $1\%$ is encoded as ** and weak significance ($p<5\%$) as a single star.
 This classification, recommended in the publication manual of the American Psychological Association \citep[page 139]{ASA2010}, is the de facto standard for reporting significance.
-As we have seen in Theorem \ref{theorem_existance}, it is impossible to produce such a star rating for Monte Carlo tests with finite effort, but it is possible to report results with overlapping buckets with finite effort.

-We propose to extend the star rating system to overlapping buckets as described in Table~\ref{tab:report}, using the p-value buckets ${\cal J}^{\ast}$ as example.
-If the algorithm gives a clear decision with respect to the classical thresholds, we report the classical star rating.
-Otherwise, i.e.\ if the reported bucket $I$ equals $(0.05\%,0.2\%]$, $(0.8\%,1.2\%]$ or $(4.5\%,5.5\%]$, we propose to report significance with respect to the smallest classical threshold larger than $\max I$ and to indicate the possibility of a higher significance with a tilde symbol.
+We propose to extend the star rating system for the overlapping buckets in ${\cal J}^{\ast}$ in the manner given in Table~\ref{tab:report} (referred to as the \textit{extended star rating system}).
+The same coding could be used for other p-value buckets that contain ${\cal J}^0$.
+If the p-value bucket $I$ returned by our algorithm allows for a clear decision with respect to the classical thresholds (first row of Table~\ref{tab:report}), we report the classical star rating.
+Otherwise, we propose to report significance with respect to the smallest classical threshold larger than $\max I$ and to indicate the possibility of a higher significance with a tilde symbol (second row of Table~\ref{tab:report}).

 For instance, suppose an algorithm returns the bucket $I=(0.05\%,0.2\%]$ for $p$ upon stopping.
-Since in this case a decision with respect to all classical thresholds larger than $\max I=0.2\%$ is available, we know that $p \leq 1\%$ and can safely report a ** significance.
-However, as $p$ could either be smaller or larger than the next smaller classical threshold $0.1\% \in J$, we report **\ps~to indicate the possibility of a higher significance.
+This implies $p \leq 1\%$ and thus we can safely report a ** significance.
+However, as $p$ could either be smaller or larger than the next classical threshold $0.1\%$, we report **\ps~to indicate the possibility of a higher significance.